sarzamas/UTF8_issue_in_cucumber_report.html/README.md

 4.2 run Launch cucumber command again and look after generated report.html

 NOTICE!
-- one can check solution as of my own run in file report_NO_error.html in same folder
+- one can check solution as of my own run in file report_NO_error.html in same folder and Cucumber_report_NO_error.html.png

 5. Environment: